Our Curriculum Intent

 We believe that all children are entitled to an inclusive education.
 Our curriculum provision is adapted to enable children with a wide range of barriers to learning to access it as well as the wider enriched curriculum opportunities which we offer.
 We aim for equity in education; providing what is needed for individual children rather than forcing all children to access an identical curriculum.
 Adaptations to the curriculum can therefore vary from class to class depending upon the needs of the children within the class.
 This may include, for example, pre-teaching of key vocabulary or other key concepts identified at the planning stage.

 Children’s learning is firmly based around the teaching of basic skills, knowledge, concepts and values.
 However, these are constantly enhanced with a wide range of opportunities designed to engage learning.
 One of these core enhancements is Learning Outside the Classroom (LOtC) and we are very proud to have received National recognition of our curriculum by gaining a Learning Outside the Classroom Quality Mark in 2018.
-Our two main drivers for Learning Outside the Classroom are our excellent Forest School Provision as well as Commando Joe’s – both of which are integrated into the wider curriculum planning to help support children’s learning.
-We also enhance our curriculum with themed weeks throughout the year which cover a host of different subject areas including; mathematics, art, reading, writing, poetry, sport, science and PSHE.
+One of our main drivers for Learning Outside the Classroom is our excellent Forest School Provision – which is integrated into our wider curriculum planning to help support children’s learning.
+We also enhance our curriculum with themed weeks throughout the year which cover a host of different subject areas including: Maths, Art, Reading, Writing, Poetry, Sport, Science and PSHE.

 Lunchtimes are used as an extension of the curriculum and children have the opportunity to practice skills they have learnt during sessions and lessons in class.
 We work with the School Sports Partnership to deliver training sessions to children based around our core aims.
 The children then deliver structured play sessions based upon their training throughout the year which encourages creative thinking, imagination and responsibility as they work towards their leadership awards.
 In addition, playground buddies have also worked with our Pastoral Manager to develop their understanding of Social and Emotional and use their training to actively encourage and model social play and interaction – particularly in the Early Years.